Scheduled MonumentsEnglandOffa's Dyke: section 380m west of Pottery Cottages

 What is Offa's Dyke: section 380m west of Pottery Cottages?

-Offa's Dyke is a linear earthwork monument constructed during the late eighth century under the direction of King Offa of Mercia, forming a substantial boundary defence between the Anglo-Saxon kingdom and Welsh territories.
+Offa's Dyke is a linear earthwork monument constructed in the late eighth century, traditionally attributed to King Offa of Mercia, and forming part of the frontier defence system between the Anglo-Saxon kingdom of Mercia and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004767.

 Who is responsible for protecting Offa's Dyke: section 380m west of Pottery Cottages?